QuantumPlumber/DeepDream3D/README.md

 training, and testing data.

-## Running the code

-### Tests
+## Tests
-- You can test the deep dream models with included test datasets by running the following commands:
+You can test the deep dream models with included test datasets by running the docker container in interactive mode and running the following commands:
 ```
 # Test IM_AE: Navigate to the bash run script directory

 ./test_ae_deepdream.sh
 ```
 ```
-# Test IM_AE: Navigate to the bash run script directory
+# Test IM_SVR: Navigate to the bash run script directory

 ./test_svr_deepdream.sh
 ```